You are here

 We provide a world-class education through classroom teaching and cutting-edge research.
 As a central, core discipline in science and engineering, chemistry is critical for solving society's most important problems and making significant positive impacts on human health, energy, and the environment.
 We have been a national and international leader throughout our history.
-A range of companies and academic institutions from across the world hire our graduates and collaborate with us on research.
+A range of companies and academic institutions throughout the world hire our graduates and collaborate with us on research.
 Our alumni have enormous societal impact as academicians, K-12 teachers, scientists and managers in industrial and government laboratories, lawyers, public policy advocates, entrepreneurs, and in a diverse array of other fields.

+We bring students to campus for special chemistry camps, workshops, and demonstrations.
+Students and their parents meet our professors and graduate students, learn about chemistry through hands-on experiments, and see chemistry in action.
+Through Cool Chemistry, we offer a special day of experiments and demonstrations to middle school girls.
 The popular Energy and U show is an interactive presentation that emphasizes the important topic of energy through a choreographed set of demonstrations that integrates physical and chemical principles, energy conversion demonstrations, explosions, audience participation, music, and humor.
-Last year, more than 13,400 3rd-6th grade students and teachers saw the show.
-In May 2015, Energy and U embarked on a new collaborative partnership with the Department of Theatre Arts & Dance, and moved to the Rarig Center.
-This partnership is opening the door to additional possibilities for the show, including a higher level of professionalism and space for more students to attend.
+In 2019, about 9,000 3rd-6th grade students and teachers saw the show.
+A collaborative partnership with the Department of Theatre, Arts & Dance has opened doors to additional possibilities for the show, including a high level of professionalism and space for more students to attend.